On this page:

 |RNA clean area||Provides an RNase-free work area and tools for RNA extraction|

 - Affymetrix GeneChip Microarrays: All users wishing to perform GeneChip experiments will pay for their own reagents and supplies, including GeneChips, which can be purchased through CGR.
 Additionally, CGR charges $100 per chip towards the expense of maintenance.
 WSU users pay only $50 per chip.

 - Agilent 2100 Bioanalyzer: Bioanalyzer chips are paid for by users as needed and can be run for $10/chip by WSU users.
-Chips can be purchased through the CGR at cost for $30.
+Most chips can be purchased through the CGR at cost for $30.